rust-lang/rust-forge/src/core/twitter.md

 The account will mostly tweet links to the Rust blog and Rust Insiders blog.
 Additionally it will retweet:

-* links to blog posts about Rust, retweeting the original author if possible,
+* links to blog posts about Rust, retweeting the original author if possible
-* questions about Rust, so all followers can help,
+* questions about Rust, so all followers can help
-* Meetup or conference announcements,
+* Meetup or conference announcements
-* anything else relevant.
+* anything else relevant

+We will not retweet:

+* content that bashes other programming languages/projects or is otherwise unconstructive in its discussion of language/tech choice
+* Personal announcements ("Today I start my job at $COMPANY writing Rust")
+* Learning Rust updates ("Today I started to learn Rust")

 The Direct Messages are open to everyone.
 If someone wants something retweeted, they should send the tweet via DM.